bt02/Movie-Recommendation-System/README.md

 ## Recommendation system:
 ![Imgur](https://i.imgur.com/U2HsYnL.png)

 The recommendation system uses collaborative filtering to match similar users together .
 11 different models were tested to find the best fit.
 The Baseline Only algorithm was chosen due to it relatively low root mean squared error (RMSE) and low run times.
+With any recommendation system the problem of the cold start is an issue: How to handle new users with no data.
+Two solutions are proposed as to how this system will handle it.

 ### Cold Start: Solution 1:
 ![Imgur](https://i.imgur.com/byHSSzM.png)